gr-grey/quartz/content/02-daily-rambling/Slow carb diet.md

 - Skip lunch if I don't feel terribly hungry.
 Stay hydrated and usually I'm fine.
 If my stomach feels completely empty for some really and files a big complaint, I'll eat some mixed veggies (cauliflower, broccoli, carrots) till it feels better.
 - Dinner: > 1lb of mixed veggies (broccoli, cauliflower, brussels sprouts, carrots), > 2 cups of beans (lentils and/or black beans) some kimchi.

 - *The glorious cheat day*: I go bunkers.
 I'm relatively new to the diet and I've only had 4 cheat days so far - I'm still trying to figure out how to do this properly without hurting myself - I would eat so much that my head gets dizzy.
-One time I gained 5lbs the day after - it was glorious.
+	- I am tracking my cheat day in [[01-dev-logs/food log|food log]].
+Here's a snapshot of what I eat last cheat day: 5 donuts, 2 black sesame custard snack, 2 bagel with cream cheese, 1 cookie, 1 pretzel knot, 2 scallion pancakes, 1 diet coke, mixed veggie, spicy soup,  beefless bulgogi, 1 pork bun, 6 pieces of fried chicken, fries, salad, pickles, a little beer, half of a tuna roll, 2 eggs, 1 cup spinach, 2/3 cup beans.
+I gained 5 lbs the day after, it was glorious.

 My main problem right now is lentils.
 I remember tasting it for the first time, I got a pack of [Madras Lentis](https://www.traderjoes.com/home/products/pdp/madras-lentils-048085) and [Steamed Lentis](https://www.traderjoes.com/home/products/pdp/steamed-lentils-090240) from Trader Joe's, and they tasted so good that it scared me.